Curt McGee: Colonel in the USA military, stationed in Iraq,

 This story has an interesting and potentially realistic premise.
 The region of Gauteng in South Africa is heavily mined, with the threat of earthquakes due to the depths of said mines.
 The author has taken this fact and written a post-apocalyptic nightmare.
 I found myself completely hooked for most of the story.
 Told through the eyes of Tanya, I did find some of the plot a little far fetched at times; especially some of the scenes when the mutated animals appear, though this did get me wondering if there was some radioactivity going on rather than just cyanide poisoning, or other toxic chemicals causing the mutations.
 However, this is only my personal opinion.
 Other readers may not have this response.
 Another niggle I had with this story was how quickly the main protagonist trusted complete strangers, as well as how quickly the love interest grew between herself and Dirk.
 I can understand instant attraction, but insta-love?
 Not so much.
 Another pet peeve of mine is the use of terms of endearment like sweetie, honey, or love (and many others) in a derogatory way.
 I don't know if this is what the author intended when she wrote the story, but I found these terms to be degrading and made me want to punch the characters for using these terms in a sarcastic or patronising way.
 Maybe it's just a colloquial language difference.
 Who knows?
 Lynn Worton

 “Set in a post-apocalyptic South Africa of 2048, where corruption, pollution and vigilante militia are rife, Tanya and son Steve are attacked on their rapidly deteriorating farmstead.Water is scarce, contaminated by cyanide and other chemicals over spilling from abandoned mining operations, exacerbated by earthquakes.
-She and her son are rescued by a group of individuals known as The Phantoms (much like Fremen in “Dune”, stockpiling underground lakes of fresh water).There are unexpected plot twists and turns, as Tanya strives to help the Phantoms uncover more water caches, but it quickly becomes clear that greed is a bigger driving force than altruism, and no-one can be trusted.I share most of Lynn Worton’s concerns about the book, especially the irritating terms of endearment, but take my hat off to author Lynelle Clark for completing this story as part of a challenge to write a 50k word story .I read the entire story in one sitting and enjoyed it, despite my aversion to this genre, and didn’t find it a chore.
+She and her son are rescued by a group of individuals known as The Phantoms (much like Fremen in “Dune”, stockpiling underground lakes of fresh water).There are unexpected plot twists and turns, as Tanya strives to help the Phantoms uncover more water caches, but it quickly becomes clear that greed is a bigger driving force than altruism, and no-one can be trusted.I share most of Lynn Worton’s concerns about the book, especially the irritating terms of endearment, but take my hat off to author Lynelle Clark for completing this story as part of a challenge to write a 50k word story in 30 days.I read the entire story in one sitting and enjoyed it, despite my aversion to this genre, and didn’t find it a chore.
 So, all in all, a riveting read.”
 Scott Richards